BulkiestPizza/Notes/Ancient History/Term 2/Julia Agrippina.md

 Explicit
 -> "The first death under the new priincipate, that of Junius Silanus" -> Junius was "proconsul of Asia"
--> he was killed without "Nero's congnizance "
+-> he was killed without "Nero's congnisance "
--> Tacitus explicitly states that he was killed "by treachery on the part of Agrippina" -> Sates that Agrippina "Procured the death of his brother Lucius Silanus" -> States that she killed Junius becasue she "feared him as a pooible avenger" of his brother Lucius
+-> Tacitus explicitly states that he was killed "by treachery on the part of Agrippina" -> Sates that Agrippina "Procured the death of his brother Lucius Silanus" -> States that she killed Junius because she "feared him as a possible avenger" of his brother Lucius

 The source also states that "it was a generally expressed opinion of the multitude [population]that Nero, barely emerged from boyhood" should not be the ruler

+Implicit
+1. Agrippina killed Junius Silanus under Nero's reign
+2. Nero Was unaware of his mothers power grpabs,